cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `gui.copyBlameThreshold`

 Specifies the threshold to use in _git gui blame_ original location detection, measured in alphanumeric characters.
-See the [git-blame(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-blame.html) manual for more information on copy detection.
+See the git-blame(1) manual for more information on copy detection.

 `gui.blamehistoryctx`

-Specifies the radius of history context in days to show in [gitk(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitk.html) for the selected commit, when the `Show History Context` menu item is invoked from _git gui blame_.
+Specifies the radius of history context in days to show in gitk(1) for the selected commit, when the `Show History Context` menu item is invoked from _git gui blame_.
 If this variable is set to zero, the whole history is shown.

 `guitool.<name>.cmd`

-Specifies the shell command line to execute when the corresponding item of the [git-gui(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-gui.html) `Tools` menu is invoked.
-This option is mandatory for every tool.
-The command is executed from the root of the working directory, and in the environment it receives the name of the tool as `GIT_GUITOOL`, the name of the currently selected file as _FILENAME_, and the name of the current branch as _CUR\_BRANCH_ (if the head is detached, _CUR\_BRANCH_ is empty).
+Specifies the shell command line to execute when the corresponding item of the git-gui(1).

 `guitool.<name>.needsFile`